sanskrit/raw_etexts_english/blogs/manasataramgini/2018-01-19_civilizational-collapse-complexity-innovation-and-neomania.md

 +++
-title = "Civilizational collapse, complexity, innovation andxa0neomania"
+title = "Civilizational collapse, complexity, innovation and neomania"

 +++
 On these pages we had provided some commentary on the work of the German